Getting your repairs done

 - All the repairs that need to be done;

-- As much information as possible about the repairs.
-It helps us to order the correct work if you can tell us which room or part of the house needs to be repaired and how the problem happened; and
+- As much information as possible about the repair to help us to send the right trades operative or team to fix it (for example – which room or part of the house needs to be repaired and how the problem happened);

 - Times when someone is usually at home (so that the workers can get access).